Looking for on-campus student employment? Visit the Career Center for more information.

 Student Employment – Work Hour Limits

 Student employees can hold one or more jobs on campus.
-Per the Student Employment Policy, student employees are capped at a maximum of 20 work hours (inclusive of all jobs secured on-campus) per week during the academic semesters.
+Per the Student Employment Policy, student employees are capped at a maximum of 28 work hours (inclusive of all jobs secured on-campus) per week during the academic semesters (some exceptions apply) .
 During semester breaks and the summer, the hours worked cannot exceed 40 hours per week (inclusive of all jobs secured on-campus).
 Student employees are not eligible to work overtime, receive comp time or holiday premium pay.
 For more information, please contact the Career Center at 828.251.6515.

 Student Employment – Wages